 Let's start with what does NOT constitute a pending green card application.
-If your family member or employer has merely started the process off for you, by filing what's known as a visa petition (typically on USCIS Form I-130 or I-140), that's not enough.
+If your family member or employer has merely started the process off for you, by filing what's known as a petition (typically on USCIS Form I-130 or I-140), that's not enough.

-In fact, depending on the green card category you'll be applying in, you may be facing a wait of several years after your visa petition was filed until a visa becomes available to you.
+In fact, depending on the green card category you'll be applying in, you might be facing a wait of several years after your petition was filed until a visa becomes available to you.
 If you spend that wait living in the U.S. unlawfully, you can ruin your chances of getting a green card anytime soon.
 In the meantime, you risk being caught by the Department of Homeland Security (DHS) and deported.

 Only when you yourself, as the immigrant, have filled out forms in your own name in order to apply for lawful permanent residence, can you be said to have a pending green card application.
-For many people, that requires filling out forms provided by a U.S. consulate in their home country and, if they're in the United States, leaving in order to attend their immigrant visa interview there.
+For many people, that requires filling out forms provided by a U.S. consulate in their home country and, even if they're in the United States, leaving in order to attend their immigrant visa interview there.

 A few lucky people are allowed to stay in the United States and apply for their green card here, using a procedure called "Adjustment of Status."
 You'd know you've applied for Adjustment of Status if the primary form you filled out was an I-485.
 After submitting the Adjustment of Status application packet, you'll normally receive a work permit, allowing you to not only live in the United States but accept employment here.
 You're likely to wait several months until your adjustment interview, at which your application for a green card is likely to be approved or denied.

 To further add to the confusion, there are a few categories of people who, if they manage to stay in the U.S. illegally without getting caught, can still apply for adjustment of status here.
-Many people have done this while either waiting to finish preparing their Adjustment of Status application or while waiting for a visa to become available to them (otherwise known as waiting for your Priority Date -- the date on which your visa petition was first filed -- to become current).
+Many people have done this while either waiting to finish preparing their Adjustment of Status application or while waiting for a visa to become available to them (otherwise known as waiting for your Priority Date; the date on which your visa petition was first filed; to become current).

-People who can apply to adjust status even after living in the U.S. without valid visa status include some who qualify under an old law called Section 245(i), as well as immediate relatives of U.S. citizens who entered the U.S. legally.
+People who can apply to adjust status even after living in the U.S. without valid visa status include some who qualify under a very old law called Section 245(i), as well as immediate relatives of U.S. citizens who entered the U.S. legally.
 In fact, if such people have already stayed in the U.S. unlawfully for several months, they're better off trying to stay around and adjust status rather than leaving the U.S. for consular processing, because it's only during consular processing that an immigrant can be penalized for an overstay by being prevented from returning to the U.S. for a period of years.